-I started my counseling career as a school counselor, where I soon realized that no matter how much I helped a teenager heal and develop coping skills at school, they could only heal as much as their parents had healed in their own journey.
-In other words, if an anxious and depressed teenager goes home to an overwhelmed/anxious/depressed parent, they’re unable to fully get the support they need.
+I started my counseling career as a school counselor, where I soon realized that no matter how much I helped a teenager heal and develop coping skills at school, they could only heal as much as their parents had healed in their own journies.
+In other words, if anxious and depressed teenagers go home to overwhelmed/anxious/depressed parents, they’re unable to fully get the support they need.

 This was the magic moment when I realized that my children’s wellbeing was a direct result of my own wellbeing.
-I ditched the mom martyr mantra, prioritized my own self-care without guilt, and started setting more boundaries that allowed me to first be a happier, more sane and content version of myself, and ultimately to be a more loving, balanced, and present mom.
+I ditched the mom martyr mantra, prioritized my own self-care without guilt, and started setting more boundaries that allowed me to first be a happier, saner, and more content version of myself, and ultimately to be a more loving, balanced, and present mom and wife.

-It turned out that my belief that I had to be everything to everyone was a pretty significant piece of that tricky codependence word I mentioned above.
-I dove head first into training in healing codependency and was amazed that the model I was taught was relevant to almost every problem a client presented.
-My life changed…and my clients’ lives did too (and so could yours!)
+It turned out that my belief that I had to be everything to everyone was a pretty significant piece of my own codependence.
+I dove headfirst into training in healing codependency and was amazed that the model I was taught was relevant to almost every problem a client presented.
+My life changed…and my clients’ lives did too (and so could yours)!

 Courageous action, collaboration, self-discovery, and education are vital pieces of therapy that can generate lasting results in your life.
 Together, we will interweave all of these pieces so that we can heal the past, change the present, and prepare you for the future you want and deserve.

 Talking things out is certainly a part of therapy, but therapy can be so much more than that.
 Lasting change occurs when we consistently act or think in a more adaptive way.
 I’ll be giving you tailored resources, worksheets, and homework along the way to help you make lasting changes.
 Each session you’ll leave with a big take-away that you can apply to the week ahead.